Infinite-Nomic/Infinite-Nomic/round7/rules.md

 For an action other than voting or making a proposal to be effective, it must be announced in #public-forum.

 # Rule 7: Moving
 Up to once on their turn, a player located on a primary space may move "up" the board, that is, in the direction in which the numbers of the spaces increase (wrapping around if they reach the highest-numbered primary space).
 To move, a player announces they are moving and rolls 1d6 in #public-forum.
 They move exactly that many spaces up the board.
+A player's turn ends if within five minutes of moving they do not explicitly declare that they are continuing their turn.

 # Rule 8: Points and the board tiles
 All players have an integer associated with them called "points".